 Dear Haverford School Community,

 It is our great privilege to have participated in this extensive collaboration of all aspects of the Haverford School community, culminating in the publication of this strategic plan.
-The Board of Trustees enthusiastically embraced the challenge set forth by Headmaster Dr. John Nagl and Board Chairman Bill Yoh to identify and prioritize key strategic initiatives that could be implemented in the next five years and have an even longer impact to assure Haverford’s preeminence in preparing boys for life far into the future.
+The Board of Trustees enthusiastically embraced the challenge set forth by Head of School Dr. John Nagl and Board Chairman Bill Yoh to identify and prioritize key strategic initiatives that could be implemented in the next five years and have an even longer impact to assure Haverford’s preeminence in preparing boys for life far into the future.

 The Strategic Plan Task Force conducted and analyzed interviews, survey responses, conversations, meetings, and workshops with every aspect of the Haverford community.
 We attended independent school conferences and symposia, collaborated with and studied best practices of innovative employers, including Amazon, Box, and Dropbox, and consulted with education experts to understand the challenges Haverford and its peer schools face today and in the future.

 The task force, in collaboration with the Board of Trustees, Haverford Leadership Council, and the entire faculty, engaged in a lengthy process of distilling and prioritizing key initiatives for School leadership to implement.
 Our objective is to fulfill our mission and vision and uphold our Principles of Community and Essential Qualities of a Haverford School Graduate, using them to continue the rich tradition of scholarship and community contribution that defines our alumni.